 Australian Open Court:

 The Australian Open is played at Melbourne Park on a hard surface court.
 The two main stadiums are the Rod Laver Arena, which holds a capacity of 14,820, and the Hisense Arena, which holds over 10,000 spectators.
 Both have retractable roofs to deal with the intense Australian summer heat.

 - The tennis players often visit the local zoos and take pictures with kangaroos.

 - The Australian Open fans are known for creating a fun and friendly atmosphere that has led many to believe that tennis fans must make the trip "down under" at least once in their lives.

 - Played in January, the Australian Open presents the first Grand Slam tournament every year.

 Recent Historic Moments of the Australian Open:

-• Andy Murray has been to the final round and lost on three separate occasions, making the Australian Open a cruel Grand Slam for the British star.
+- Andy Murray has been a runner up on four separate occasions, making the Australian Open a difficullt Grand Slam tournament for the British star.

 - 2015 Men's Double: Bob Bryan, Mike Bryan

 - 2015 Women's Double: Bethanie Mattek-Sands, Lucie Šafářová